Ekleog/kannader/book/src/configuration_format.md

 slowed down.

 Performant hooks are usually written in Lua.
-This is what was considered in the first design of yuubind's configuration format.
+This is what was considered in the first design of kannader's configuration format.

-However, Lua has some big issues: the only good implementations that exist are all written in C, and running such code unsandboxed would go against yuubind's safety motto.
+However, Lua has some big issues: the only good implementations that exist are all written in C, and running such code unsandboxed would go against kannader's safety motto.
 It would be surprising if not a single security flaw was present in Lua[^security].
 Another major issue of Lua is its being exotic.
 While other programs, like rspamd or nginx, already use or allow Lua scripting, system administrators usually are not fluent in Lua.

 This led to searching for another option.
 Thus arose the idea of sandboxing a Lua VM: it is possible to run any kind of interpreter